lemonase/lemonase.github.io/content/posts/rsync.md

     Test out an operation before you actually do it.

 -u, --update
-    Will skip files that are newer on reciever
+    Will skip files that are newer on receiver

 -C, --cvs-exclude
     Skips folders for version control such as .git and other binary, object and temp files (see FILTER RULES)